alerque/libertinus/README.md

 Building
 --------
-To build the fonts, you need GNU Make, [FontForge][1] with Python support, the [FontTools][2] Python module, and the [pcpp][3] Python module.
-The latest versions of FontForge and FontTools are preferred.
+To build the fonts, you need GNU Make, and Python 3.6+, and a few Python packages.
+To install Python packages:

+    pip install -r requirements.txt

 To build the fonts: